-- 1. Lack of support by the sponsor department and Ministry. - 2.
-Lack of funding to implement the Comprehensive Regulation Model. - 3.
-Political influence on the work of the IRBA. - 4.
+- 1. Lack of support by the sponsor department and mandate to implement Comprehensive Regulation. - 2.
+Political influence on the work of the profession. - 3.
+Volatile political and economic environment leading to recession. - 4.
 Challenges in the accounting profession and the financial reporting chain with the prevalent business and audit failures. - 5.
-Volatile political environment. - 6.
-Volatile economic environment. - 7.
-Predicted recession. - 8.
-Skills leaving the country.
+Legal challenges from auditors on the IRBA's powers and functions - 6.
+Auditing skills leaving the country.